shipharbor/merry/README.md

 registered in this was will be passed to the `ctx` argument as a key.
 So given a route of `/foo/:bar` and we call it with `/foo/hello`, it will show up in `ctx` as `{ bar: 'hello' }`.

+## Middleware
+Oh, hey, middleware are just functions, use those.

 ## API
 ### app = merry(opts)